 What is VST?

 VST stands for Virtual Studio Technology.
-It is a way for musicians, beatmakers, and producers to utilize sound from instruments without having to pay expensive price tags for it.
+It is a way for musicians, beatmakers, and producers like myself to utilize sound from instruments without having to pay expensive price tags for it.

 It’s done through what is known as audio plug-in software in a Digital Audio Workstation (DAW).
 These DAWs utilizesoftware synthesizers by emulating or simulating hardware synthesizers.
 It becomes more convenient for the average person who just wants to make great music without the hassle of buying a bunch of separate gear.
 Some common DAWs include:

 and many more.
 I personally have been using FL Studio and Reason since I started back in 2007, and don’t see a reason to switch.

 Even though the above programs are DAWs, a Digital Audio Workstation actually comprises 3 things: